 Structured Literacy

-Structured Literacy is an approach to reading instruction that is characterized by the provision of systematic, explicit instruction that integrates: (1) listening, (2) speaking, (3) reading, (4) writing.
+Structured Literacy is an approach to reading instruction that is characterized by the provision of systematic, explicit instruction that integrates (1) listening, (2) speaking, (3) reading, and (4) writing.
 A structured literacy approach emphasizes the structure of language across the speech sound system (phonology), the writing system (orthography), the structure of sentences (syntax), the meaningful parts of words (morphology), the relationships among words (semantics), and the organization of spoken and written discourse.
 (IDA/CERI, 2018c, March)

 These principles tell us HOW we teach in all grades: | Teaching the structure of our English language includes these elements: |